 Well, that is where Prisma comes in.
-Yes, we have add apps that attempt to convert images into sketches and even works of art (we reviewed Waterlogue way back in 2014, remember?), these efforts have largely been gimmicky – you could see that it was a photograph that had been tweaked, and the options were generally restricted.
+Yes, we have added apps that attempt to convert images into sketches and even works of art (we reviewed Waterlogue way back in 2014, remember?); these efforts have largely been gimmicky – you could see that it was a photograph that had been tweaked, and the options were generally restricted.

 Prisma, now, is a very different kettle of fish.
-It not only allows you to convert your photographs into art work, but actually lets you pick the styles that you want.
-There are a total of thirty four different effects and filters to choose from right now, and these are based on the works of the likes of Van Gogh, Munch and Picasso.
-Mind you, these are not named by artist so you actually have to work out what you want though a bit of trial and error.
-And before you ask, there is no way to blend the styles of two different artists or works of art or change colour levels of specific parts of a picture.
+It not only allows you to convert your photographs into artwork but actually lets you pick the styles that you want.
+There are a total of thirty-four different effects and filters to choose from right now, and these are based on the works of the likes of Van Gogh, Munch, and Picasso.
+Mind you, these are not named by the artist, so you actually have to work out what you want through a bit of trial and error.
+And before you ask, there is no way to blend the styles of two different artists or works of art or change the color levels of specific parts of a picture.

 But on the flip side, Prisma lets you convert your picture into something resembling a work of art by just tapping an icon, using a “unique combination of neural networks and artificial intelligence” (their words).
 You select the image (you can crop or rotate it if you wish – that’s all the editing that is allowed), choose the style of the piece of art you want it converted to, and then sit back and let the app work its magic.
 The conversion process is shown in the form of a triangle that fills up gradually – and you get your art-ified result in anything from 5-15 seconds, depending on the effect you opt for.
 The only thing that you can alter in it is the intensity of the effect – by sliding your finger to the right or left.